ROCmSoftwarePlatform/triton/python/perf-kernels/tools/plot-layout/README.md

 Knobs
 - `-kWidth`: the number of elements that will be loaded into one thread at once
+- `-kGroup`: total number of elements / kWidth for on mfma instruction.
+   This is 1 for all mfma instructions except for mfma_f32_16x16x128_f8f6f4 and mfma_f32_32x32x64_f8f6f4 with fp8 input types (CBSZ=0 or 1 and/or BLGP=0 or 1)
 - `-nonKDim`: 16 ot 32, which is used to control the mfma instruction size
 - `-mfmaTrans`: if set, the transposed mfma layout will be plotted.